-- Use positive, inclusive and appropriate language; keep calm never respond to verbal abuse with verbal abuse; always be kind and tolerant in the way we speak to people; have fun, but not at someone else's expense. - When working with adults not "do for" but "assist with" always asking the group member what assistance they require. - When an adult joins a church related group or activity, if appropriate have a carer/support worker stay with them until they are known well enough to communicate effectively.
-If necessary, make ourselves aware of any medical/mental health conditions the person has and how to support them appropriately; although this does not mean we are primarily responsible for their care which outside agencies or services would be most appropriate to address; and we will not take responsibility for dispensing medication. - It is also important that everyone is aware of best practice to reduce the risk of abuse or allegations of abuse to any child, young person or adult.
-We need to support each other, and be conscious of how our actions could be misinterpreted.
-We need to be vigilant on each other's behalf by being alert to inappropriate relationships e.g. physical contact is it appropriate?
+- use positive, inclusive and appropriate language; keep calm never respond to verbal abuse with verbal abuse; always be kind and tolerant in the way we speak to people; have fun, but not at someone else's expense. - When working with adults not "do for" but "assist with" always asking the group member what assistance they require. - When an adult joins a church related group or activity, if appropriate have a carer/support worker stay with them until they are known well enough to communicate effectively.
+If necessary, make ourselves aware of any medical/mental health conditions the person has and how to support them appropriately; although this does not mean we are primarily responsible for their care which outside agencies or services would be most appropriate to address; and we will not take responsibility for dispensing medication.

+It is also important that everyone is aware of best practice to reduce the risk of abuse or allegations of abuse to any child, young person or adult.
+We need to support each other and be conscious of how our actions could be misinterpreted.
+We need to be vigilant on each other's behalf by being alert to inappropriate relationships e.g. physical contact - is it appropriate?
 Does the child/person look uncomfortable?
-Does any one child/person appear to be treated differently to other similar child/people? - The only adults allowed to participate in children's and young people's activities are those appointed and trained as children's/youth workers.
-The leader of the activity should be aware of any other adults who are in the building.
+Does anyone child/person appear to be treated differently to other similar child/people?

-c) Ratios
+Ratios

 Consideration should be given to how many workers should be involved with the group and whether they should be male or female workers or both.
 We aim for at least two leaders/workers in all groups, preferably one leader of each sex.
 In single sex groups at least one leader should be of the same sex where possible.